Use code PERFMATTERS for an extra 10% off!

 DOM monitoring

 DOM monitoring watches for changes in the DOM and dynamically lazy loads newly added elements.
-This improves compatibility with third-party plugins and themes that utilize features like infinite scrolling or gallery sliders.
+This improves compatibility with third-party plugins and themes that utilize features like infinite scrolling, gallery sliders, carousels, etc…

 To enable this, toggle on the “DOM Monitoring” option.